 Rocky Morton has yet to direct another feature-length film since Super Mario Bros., with or without his ex-wife.
 He has even admitted in interviews that most of his projects stop dead in their tracks once his potential producers learn he directed this film.

 Annabel Jankel (now going by AJ Jankel) did not direct another theatrically released feature film until 2018's Tell It to the Bees, 25 years later.

 Deleted Scene: Nearly a half-hour of footage was cut to give the movie a proper running time.
 Deleted scenes include:

 An extended sequence of Koopa chasing Daisy's mother in New York, which featured him gazing admiringly at the buildings which would later inspire his warped construction projects in Dinohattan.

-Mario and Luigi actually confronting the "Scarpelli Bros.", Mike and Doug, in the River Front Cafe.
-They threaten the cafe's owner, Pascal, by using their bosses' name.
+Mario and Luigi actually confronting the "Scapelli brothers", Mike and Doug, in the River Front Café.
+They threaten the café's owner, Pascal, by invoking their boss' name.
 Pascal takes Mario aside and offers him and Luigi a free lunch to make it up to them, which leads to: